oasis-art-project/oasis-server/scripts/README.md

 Finally, the users' profile images are loaded from wherever image files are found under ```images/users/artists/<artist email>``` and ```images/users/hosts/<host email>```, for artist and hosts, respectively.

+## Scripts to add new items

+Once the OASIS db has been initialized with an initial batch of data, we can still add new elements to it using the following scripts:

+* add_users.py: Add new users to the db.
+* add_artworks.py: Add new artworks to existing users in the db.
+* add_places.py: Add new places to existing hosts in the db.
+* add_events.py: Add new events using existing information in the db.

+All of these scripts use some or all of the csv files we already covered, with images stored in the similar tree structure.
+See details in the sections below:

+### add_users script

+`python add_users.py -u <server url> -f <folder with data> [-c]`

+Same as with the populate script, we have to provide the URL of the local/remote server, and the folder containing the data to add.
+There is only one file needed in the data folder, which is ```user_list.csv``` and with the same columns as mentioned.
+However, the add_users script accepts an optional flag, ```-c``` or ```--confirmed```.
+If this argument is not provided, the user will not show up in the UI of the webapp, since it needs to be confirmed by the administrator.
+Adding this flag performs this confirmation upon creation.

+### add_artworks script

+`python add_artworks.py -u <server url> -f <folder with data>`

+This script only needs the ```artwork_list.csv``` file to be present in the data folder, with all referred image files inside the ```images``` folder as previously explained.

+### add_places script

+`python add_places.py -u <server url> -f <folder with data>`

+The new places are provided in the ```place_list.csv``` file as before, but now, since we are adding new places for existing hosts, we need to provide a csv file with the hosts for the new places, named ```event_hosts.csv```, with the same columns as the user csv file described above.
+In particular, this table contains the password of the hosts, which are needed to login as each host and create a new place for them.

+### add_events script

+`python add_events.py -u <server url> -f <folder with data>`

+In this case, in addition to the list of new events (in the ```event_list.csv```), the data folder must also contain the list of artists participating in the event (```user_list.csv```) and the list of hosts of those events (```event_hosts.csv```), all as described before as well as any necessary image files in the ```images``` subdirectory.

+## Scripts to edit existing items